 Our practice is highly experienced in combating this most progressive stage of venous reflux with the most progressive treatments available.
 Once a patient comes to us, the first line of treatment – use of topical creams – has usually been tried with no significant improvement.
 It is important to not just treat the symptom, but deal with the source of the problem.

 The first course of action is compression to relieve built up pressure.
 Then, a diagnostic ultrasound is performed to pinpoint the blood vessels that are not working properly.
-In most cases, we perform VNUS Closure in Houston to close the diseased veins and re-direct blood flow through healthier veins.
+In most cases, we perform RFA (VNUS Closure) to close the diseased veins and re-direct blood flow through healthier veins.
 Fresh, oxygenated blood provides the essential nutrients necessary to heal the ulcers.
 Associated skin discoloration improves gradually over time.
 Closing the veins prevents further discoloration and development of new ulcers.